DLotts/DLotts/README.md

 - 💬 Loving how both 🤖 LLM and 🏗️ LLVM  are changeing the world

-- 😄 I'm happy my job will be taken over by an 🤖 LLVM as long as they let me watch!
+- 😄 I'm happy my job will be taken over by an 🤖 LLM as long as they let me watch!

+- 🦟 Fruit flies like a banana.
+Time flies like an arrow.
+My flies let me camp in the rain.
+LLM's not confused!
 <!--
 **DLotts/DLotts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.